Police Interrogation Using the Reid Technique

-Being interrogated by the police is one of the most scary times for a person suspected of a crime.
-It is also one of the most important times to stay quiet and ask for an attorney.
+Being interrogated by the police is one of the scariest times for a person suspected of a crime.
+It is also one of the most critical times to stay quiet and ask for an attorney.
 The problem lies in the fact that most people are intimidated by the police (which is what they want) and will say just about anything to make the interrogation stop.
-Do not answer questions and ask for an attorney – these are the most important things to remember if you are every faced with being interrogated by police.
+Do not answer questions and ask for an attorney – these are the most important things to remember if you are ever faced with being interrogated by police.

 The 9 Steps of the Reid Technique

-1. Confrontation: detective presents the facts of the case and the evidence against the suspect.
+- Confrontation: detective presents the facts of the case and the evidence against the suspect.
 Evidence could be real or made up.
-Detective sounds confident and invades suspects space.
-If there is fidgeting the detective will think he is on the right track and continue.
+Detective sounds confident and invades suspect’s space.
+If there is fidgeting the detective will think he is on the right track and continues.

-2. Theme Development: interrogator creates a story about why the suspect committed the crime.
-Interrogator watches body language – is he nodding his head? paying closer attention?
+- Theme Development: interrogator creates a story about why the suspect committed the crime.
+Interrogator watches body language – is he nodding his head?
+Paying closer attention?
 If so, he will continue.
 If not, he will try another theme.
-Interrogator speaks in a soft and non-threatening voice to give the suspect a false security.
+The interrogator speaks in a soft and non-threatening voice to give the suspect a false sense of security.

-3. Stopping Denials: detective will interrupt denials of guilt.
-Possibly tell suspect it will be his turn to talk in a minute but right now he needs to listen.
+- Stopping Denials: detective will interrupt denials of guilt.
+Possibly tell suspect it will be his turn to talk in a minute, but right now, he needs to listen.
 Stopping denials will also minimize the chance the suspect will ask for a lawyer.
-Detective is trying to keep suspect’s confidence at a low point.
+Detective is trying to keep the suspect’s confidence at a low point.

-4. Overcoming Objections: Once a theme has been developed and the suspect can relate to it there may be an offer of logical denials.
+- Overcoming Objections: Once a theme has been developed, and the suspect can relate to it, there may be an offer of logical denials.
 The detective will turn those around to use against the suspect.

-6. The Suspect Loses Resolve: there may be in indication of surrender – head in hands, elbows on knees.
+- The Suspect Loses Resolve: there may be an indication of surrender – head in hands, elbows on knees.
 The detective then starts the confession process.
 There is eye contact to increase stress.

-7. Alternatives: the interrogator offers two different motives for the crime.
-This will sometimes begin with a minor aspect so to be less threatening.
-One motive will be less serious than the other and the detective will continue to build the contrast between the two.
+- Alternatives: the interrogator offers two different motives for the crime.
+This will sometimes begin with a minor aspect, so to be less threatening.
+One motive will be less serious than the other, and the detective will continue to build a contrast between the two.
 There will likely be increased signs of surrender.

-8. Bringing the Suspect Into the Conversation: once an alternative is chosen the confession has begun.
-There are new people brought into the interrogation room and the suspect will confess to them.
+- Bringing the Suspect Into the Conversation: once an alternative is chosen, the confession has begun.
+There are new people brought into the interrogation room, and the suspect will confess to them.
 This will increase the stress level and the desire to get the entire episode over with.

-9. Confession: the confession will be either videotaped or written out.
-The suspect will confirm that the statement is voluntary and not coerced and the statement is signed in front of witnesses.
+- Confession: the confession will be either videotaped or written out.
+The suspect will confirm that the statement is voluntary and not coerced, and the statement is signed in front of witnesses.